Google Terms of Service

 Some of our services include software that’s offered under open-source licence terms that we make available to you.
 Sometimes there are provisions in the open-source licence that explicitly override parts of these terms, so please make sure that you read those licences.

 You may not copy, modify, distribute, sell or lease any part of our services or software.
-Also, you may not reverse engineer or attempt to extract any of our source code unless you have our written permission or applicable law lets you do so.

 In case of problems or disagreements

 Both the law and these terms give you the right to (1) a certain quality of service and (2) ways to fix problems if things go wrong.
 If you’re a consumer, then you enjoy all legal rights granted to consumers under applicable law, as well as any additional rights provided under these terms or service-specific additional terms.

 If you’re an EEA-based consumer and you’ve agreed to our Terms of Service, then EEA consumer laws provide you with a legal guarantee covering the digital content, services or goods that we provide you.
 Under this guarantee, we’re liable for any lack of conformity that you discover:

 - within two years of the delivery of goods (such as a phone) or the one-time supply of digital content or services (such as purchasing a movie)

 - at any time during the 'continuous' supply of digital content or services (such as Maps or Gmail)